-The execution of these low-level actions is handled in a number of steps, as outlined in the "Robot Low-Level Motor Control" technical report, see Annex 3.4.
+The execution of these low-level actions is handled in a number of steps, as outlined in the "Robot Low-Level Motor Control" technical report, see annex 3.4.
 This provides an interface between the control system (handled in a YARP-based system) and the API of the robot hardware (NaoQi in the case of the Nao).
 The purpose is both to provide a bridge between the two systems, and to provide information to behaviour planning and supervisory oversight regarding the progress of motor command execution, including why a fail occurs if it does.
 This can be used to inform future action selection for example (by providing feedback for learning).
-The preliminary version of this component has been implemented and is running as part of the turn-taking WoZ system deployed as part of T2.1.